 Only 10 per cent of the country is arable land.
 Farming, pastoralism and forestry are highly vulnerable because of poor natural resources, an arid climate and the prevalence of traditional low intensive farming systems.
 The average smallholding is just 1.26 ha.

-Overall 38.2 per cent of the population was rural in 2010 and 44.3 per cent of rural dwellers lived in poverty.
+Overall 33.3 per cent of the population was rural in 2020 and around 30 per cent of the population lived below poverty line.
 That prompts migration to towns and tourist-oriented islands such as Sal and Boa Vista which had poverty rates of just four and eight per cent respectively.

 In Cape Verde, IFAD loans help to improve the food security and living conditions of poor rural households.